 I joke.
 Except…I’m not.

-Keeping your little one and their blood sugar at bay is key to keeping a happy road tripping kid, so come prepared with all the snacks.
+Keeping your little one and their blood sugar at bay is key to keeping a happy road-tripping kid, so come prepared with all the snacks.
 For babies who are still getting used to solid foods, pre-made baby pouches like these are the best.
-While eating healthy is a wonderful value, when going on a road trip with your toddler, it’s best to be lenient and let them have some of their favorite snacks.
+While eating healthy is a wonderful thing, when going on a road trip with your toddler, we find it’s best to be lenient and let them have some of their favorite snacks.

 Road trips with your kids are a great opportunity to create lifelong memories that you’ll talk about forever.
-A great way to create those memories?
+A fun way to create those memories?
 Road trip games.
 Keeping everyone entertained and laughing is paramount to making the experience a happy memory.
-Creating a happy experience will help to ensure they want to do it again and again!

 Admittedly, road trip games with babies aren’t as complex and will be one-sided, but it never hurts to engage with them and get them excited about the journey.
 Simple games include pointing out the colors of things, counting how many times you see a red car or a game of I spy.
 It’s more about engaging with them to keep them stimulated and a part of the journey.